detky/PowerArray/README.md

 		Each "<b>propertyToEvaluate</b>" indicates which field of the array elements should be evaluated with the corresponding Criterion.<br>
 		A "<b>criterion</b>" can be also different things:
 		<ul>
-			<li>A fix primitive value (a string, a date, etc. for situations in which you search something specific, for example <b>someArray.Where({id : 31})</b></li>
+			<li>A fix primitive value (a string, a date, etc. for situations in which you search something specific.<br> For example <b>someArray.Where({id : 31})</b></li>
-			<li>A Standard pa Function (see Auxiliar functions / Standard PA Functions)</li>
+			<li>A Standard pa Function (see Auxiliar functions / Standard PA Functions. <br> For example: <code><b>someArray.Where({id : pa.BiggerThan(10), id: pa.SmallerThan(20)})</b></code>, to get a new array of elements having values between 10 and 20 on his field 'id')</li>
 			<li>A custom function (which will get the "propertyToEvaluate" value as first parameter)</li>
 		</ul><br>
 	</li>
 	<li>
-		A custom function (that will receive as first parameter an array item) that should return true or false, indicating if the current item should be included on the resultant array or not <br><br>
+		A custom function (that will receive as first parameter a complete array item) that should return true or false, indicating if the current item should be included on the resultant array or not <br><br>
 	</li>
 	<li>
 		An instance of the standard pa-function EqualTo.
-This is a very special case, in which the pa EqualTo function receives an object that will be compared through a custom function (that you have to provide) with each array item.
+This is a very special case, in which the "pa.EqualTo" function receives an object that will be compared through a custom function (that you have to provide) with each array item.
 	</li>
 </ul>